 Figure S10: Residual plots for the year-0, year-1, and year-2 prey availability models with the most support.

-Figure S11: Pacific herring spawning biomass by stock from Siple and Francis 2015
+Figure S11: Pacific herring spawning biomass by stock from Siple and Francis 2015.

-Figure S12: MARSS model (described in Appendix S3) for Pacific herring spawning biomass
+Figure S12: MARSS model (described in Appendix S3) for Pacific herring spawning biomass.

-Figure S13: Harbor seal population estimates by stock from Jeffries et al. 2003
+Figure S13: Harbor seal population estimates by stock from Jeffries et al. 2003.

-Figure S14: MARSS model (described in Appendix S3) for harbor seal population counts fit by stock
+Figure S14: MARSS model (described in Appendix S3) for harbor seal population counts fit by stock.

 Table S1: Equations for single and multi-trophic discrimination factor parameterizations of trophic position and the associated assumptions for each parameterization using the values described in Table 1 in the main text.
 Tr refers to an individual trophic amino acid.
 In addition to Aq (Figure.
 S1) the same equations were used with W (equation 6, Figure S2).
 Applying W has the additional assumption that both C3 and C4 plants contribute to the coastal food web in which harbor seals forage and that the contributions of each can be calculated from bulk δ13C data.